-Mr. Wood, 62, has been a director of the Gas Company since 1993 and of Pacific Enterprises since 1989.
-He is also a director of Great Western Financial Corporation and Great Western Bank.
-He is a director of the California Medical Center Foundation, the California State Chamber of Commerce, the National Association of Manufacturers, the Los Angeles World Affairs Council and the Automobile Club of Southern California; Vice Chairman of the Board of Trustees of Harvey Mudd College, a trustee of the University of Southern California and the Southwest Museum; and a member of the California Business Roundtable.
+Mr. Wood, 62, is a director of Great Western Financial Corporation and Great Western Bank.
+He is the Chairman of the California Medical Center Foundation; a director of the California State Chamber of Commerce, the Los Angeles World Affairs Council and the Automobile Club of Southern California; Vice Chairman of the Board of Trustees of Harvey Mudd College, a trustee of the University of Southern California and the Southwest Museum; and a member of the California Business Roundtable.